oniehuis/JuChrom.jl/docs/src/man/transformation.md

 intensityunit(msm)
 ```

-Use [`dwellnormalize`](@ref) to divide count intensities by m/z-specific dwell intervals.
+Use [`dwellnormalize`](@ref) to divide intensities by m/z-specific dwell intervals.
+The
-The function accepts inputs whose intensity unit is absent and returns a rate with the
+function accepts inputs whose intensity unit is absent and returns a rate-like signal with
-reciprocal dwell unit.
+the reciprocal dwell unit.
+For explicit dwell intervals, their sum must not exceed the
+shortest scan interval in the retention axis.

 ```@example 2
-normalized = dwellnormalize(msm, [1.0, 2.0, 5.0], u"s")
+normalized = dwellnormalize(msm, [0.2, 0.3, 0.5], u"s")
 intensityunit(normalized)
 ```